 Figure 5.
-Partially-functioning berm on slicken #4.
+Partially-functioning berm on slicken #4 in Phase 3A.
 The berm contains some contaminated water, but is in danger of being overtopped during high river flows.

 Figure 6.
-Teal-colored water entering the Clark Fork River at the downstream end of a contaminated meander tab on slicken # 4.
+Teal-colored water entering the Clark Fork River at the downstream end of a contaminated meander tab on slicken # 4 in Phase 3A.